graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 ```

 <!--
-- Now let me give you a visual overview of the complete architecture we're building
+- Let me give you a visual overview of the complete architecture we're building
 - The gateway sits in front of our two GraphQL Yoga subgraphs
 - We'll have federation connecting users to posts across service boundaries
 - NATS will handle our distributed subscriptions for real-time features
 - And Jaeger will collect traces from everything for complete observability
-- This diagram shows how all the pieces fit together in production
+- This diagram shows how all the pieces fit together
 -->

 ---